utterworks/fbp-docs/docs/guide/getting-started/01-project-details.md

 </video>

 In the configuration it is also possible to select the instance type to be used for the training job
 >Larger spec instance types will complete trainig more quickly, but will cost more per training run.
-It is also possible to choose to use "Spot" instances for training, if these are available then they can greatly reduce training cost - but a word of warning, if the trainig job is very long running, there is a risk that the Spot instance gets reclaimed before the job is finished
+It is also possible to choose to use "Spot" instances for training, if these are available then they can greatly reduce training cost - but a word of warning, Spot instance are only available if there is spare capacity - this is unlikely to be the case at time of high demand.
+If the training job is not time critical it can be launched using Spot and will retry until a Spot instance is available - the job will retry for up to 12 hours

 ## Deployment Configuration